wannalina/junction-2025-woltie/README.md

 …and *minimize* time spent worrying about servers, infrastructure, or manual deployment steps.

-To worktogether efficiently as a distributed hackathon team, we also relied on Google Docs and Google Slides, and shared drives to keep product, design, and engineering in sync for real-time collaboration throughout the hackathon.
+To work together efficiently as a distributed hackathon team, we also relied on Google Docs and Google Slides, and shared drives to keep product, design, and engineering in sync for real-time collaboration throughout the hackathon.

 ### 💻 Frontend